 The square truncated spire of the old St Paul's Church (1852-1885) is just visible a bit further to the right.
 Then we see the Sandridge Railway heading southwest towards Sandridge.
 A couple of footbridges cross the railway line as it heads towards the Railway Pier.

 Moving to the right we see a church spire (fairly small) that is St Enoch's Presbyterian Chapel (built 1857, demolished 1911).
-A liitle further to right is the beautiful spire of the Independent Church (now St Michael's, opened in 1867).
+A liitle further to right is the beautiful spire of the Independent Church (opened in 1867, now St Michael's).
 Also visible on the right hand side we see the tower of the Melbourne Town Hall (opened in 1870, seen here without its clock, which was installed in August 1874), and on the extreme right we see a fire lookout - very important as most of the city was still industrial and many buildings were constructed of wood.

 All text © HotPress

 The notes from the State Library tell us that this image is an "Overhead view of Melbourne: Spring Street with horse and cart on the corner of Little Collins Street, buildings, hotels, churches, business names include: Ulster Hotel, J. Eldridge Silk Dyer, Standard Hotel.
 Port Phillip Bay in distance.
 Formal gardens in foreground.".